corvuscrypto/knight-and-knave/README.md

 7. Bob then decrypts the encrypted message `E(P[:n], M)` with his own copy of `P[:n]` to obtain `M`.
 8. Alice and Bob never use `P[:n]` and they both splice out those bytes to prevent reuse.

 That's pretty much it.
 Some of these steps can be done in parallel.
+At no point in time do Trent and Victor have enough information themselves to actually decrypt the message.